 - Out of ammo?
 Swat them out of your way using a a box, or bucket.
 By doing so, you're also rewarded for in-game achievements.
 There' are a total of 41 achievements in Half-Life Alyx.

 So, what is a Headcrab Zombie?
 Essentially it's a corpse that has been taken over by a Headcrab.
 The Headcrab Zombie is particularly challenging when in a group.
 They are fairly easy to kill with your pistol by shooting the green pustules on its body.
 You'll often kill the Zombie, detaching the Headcrab.
-In then a case of killing the headcrab.
+It's then just a case of killing the headcrab.

 Tips on Killing the Headcrab Zombie: